Divorce Mortgage Refinance Buyout

 Lenders will require the final divorce decree and the marital settlement agreement.

-Equity Buyout: This allows the spouse staying in the home to access equity to pay the departing spouse their share.
+Equity Buyout: This allows the spouse remaining in the home to access the home’s equity to pay the departing spouse their share.

 Timing: While you can cash out refinance during the divorce, doing so afterward is often more straightforward, as it allows Florida mortgage lenders to use a finalized court order for alimony or child support as income (usually requiring a history of receipt).